ankitects/anki-manual/searching.md

 cards answered Easy (4) in the last month

 Rating searches had been limited to 31 days before version 2.1.39.
+On version 2.1.43+, you can also search for the very first review only:

+`introduced:1`
+cards answered for the first time today

+`introduced:365`
+cards answered for the first time within the last 365 days

 ## Matching special characters